MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 2. Open a Windows PowerShell session with the **Run as an administrator** option.

-3. Run the [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner) cmdlet, specifying your SQL Server instance on which to create a database for the Azure Information Protection scanner:
+3. Run the [Install-AIPScanner](/powershell/module/azureinformationprotection/Install-AIPScanner) cmdlet, specifying your SQL Server instance on which to create a database for the Azure Information Protection scanner, and the scanner profile name that you specified in the preceding section:

     ```
-    Install-AIPScanner -SqlServerInstance <database name>
+    Install-AIPScanner -SqlServerInstance <database name> -Profile <profile name>
     ```

-    Examples:
+    Examples, using the profile name of **Europe**:

-    For a default instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1`
+    For a default instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1 -Profile Europe`

-    For a named instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1\AIPSCANNER`
+    For a named instance: `Install-AIPScanner -SqlServerInstance SQLSERVER1\AIPSCANNER -Profile Europe`

-    For SQL Server Express: `Install-AIPScanner -SqlServerInstance SQLSERVER1\SQLEXPRESS`
+    For SQL Server Express: `Install-AIPScanner -SqlServerInstance SQLSERVER1\SQLEXPRESS -Profile Europe`

-    Use the online help for this cmdlet if you need more [detailed examples](/powershell/module/azureinformationprotection/install-aipscanner#examples).

     When you are prompted, provide the credentials for the scanner service account (\<domain\user name>) and password.